 - Villain Ball: Count Lippe tries to kill Bond because he (mistakenly) believes that Bond has penetrated his cover and is in the Shrublands to take him out.
 However, he fails and is later "properly dealt with" for causing a delay to SPECTRE's Evil Plan.
 Ironically, Bond never figures out that Lippe was working for SPECTRE at all, although Felix Leiter eventually puts the pieces together.

-- While You Were in Diapers: Leiter chastises a bartender who served him and Bond smaller martinis than promised by telling him that people have tried to trick him with those while the bartender was still drinking milk.
+- While You Were in Diapers: Leiter chastises a bartender who serves overpriced, watered-down martinis to him and Bond by telling him that people had been tricking him this way while the bartender was still drinking milk.

-- You Are Number 6: Each main member of SPECTRE have a number assigned to them, which changes every month.
-Blofeld is currently number two, and Largo is number one.
+- You Are Number 6: Each main member of SPECTRE is assigned a number, which changes every month.
+Blofeld and Largo are currently No. 2 and No. 1, respectively.

 - You Have Failed Me: Blofeld has Count Lippe killed when his childish feud with Bond almost jepordizes SPECTRE's plan.